XinmengLiao/PhenomePortal-VarXOmics/examples/README.md

 0. change the background color to a lighter one since most of the figures have white background.
 1. Change the description to: Advanced web server for genomic data querying and variant prioritizing with multi-omics insights.
-2. vcf file could only be vcf.gz file currently.
+2. vcf file could only be the compressed `vcf.gz` file currently.
 3. More filter options could be added.
 These filterations will be applied only for multiple variant anlaysis. \

    **Clinical Pathogenicity (multi-Selections)** \